GOVERNING BODY ANNUAL STATEMENT 2017-18

 Governors have excellent attendance at meetings and we have never cancelled a meeting because it was not “quorate” (the number of governors needed to ensure that legal decisions can be made).
 You will find a link on the school website, in the section headed ‘Our school’, under ‘Governing Body’ giving full details of the names of all our governors and their attendance at meetings.

 During the year members of the Governing Body have undertaken training in a wide range of areas, covering many aspects of our work.
 This is to ensure that we have the necessary skills to carry out our roles and also that we stay up to date on the latest developments in education.
+Governors complete a skills audit which enables the chair to establish any training requirements that may be required.

 Courses are reviewed regularly to ensure that they reflect both national initiatives and changes in legislation and have included